Xcool1/portfolio/README.md

 ## About
-I am a computer Science and Economics BSLAS graduate from University of Illinois at Urbana-Champaign with an entrepreneurial mindset and passion for data science, software engineering, and user experience.
-This website is to showcase some of the projects I have worked on in more detail.
+I am a Computer Science and Economics BSLAS graduate from the University of Illinois at Urbana-Champaign, and I'm currently pursuing a Master’s in Security Informatics at Johns Hopkins University.
+With an entrepreneurial mindset, I am passionate about the fields of cybersecurity, data science, and user experience.
+This website showcases some of the projects I've worked on across my years of education, with links for further viewing.

 ## Resume